Net zero: heating

 However, there is no reason why emissions from heating buildings cannot be almost completely eliminated.

 British homes generate the majority (60%) of heat demand.
 Since 1990 emissions from homes have fallen by 17%, largely due to more efficient boilers and better insulation, meaning we need to use less energy to keep warm - ultimately leading to lower energy bills.
+In recent years, however, progress has slowed, with 2019 residential emissions largely unchanged for five years.

 Currently, 80% of UK homes are heated with natural gas – a higher dependency than many other countries.
 This can be traced back to development of North Sea reserves.
 As these dwindle, the desire to become less reliant on imported fuels to keep warm is another reason to decarbonise the UK’s heat supply.